 The laid-back, family-friendly space is perfectly designed for families to feel right at home.
 Kids will be captivated by the bouncy castle on the outdoor patio.
 For the younger tots, a special playpen with toy cars, colouring books and pencils will keep them occupied.

 This is the perfect choice for children’s parties, lined with play pads to ensure the safety of the kids.
-The 240sqm play area provides plenty of room for them to run freely and explore their surroundings.
+The 240 square metre play area provides plenty of room for them to run freely and explore their surroundings.

-District 10’s special kids menu offers delicious options like Roasted Mini Chipolata With Fried Eggs And Fries (S$9), Black Angus Mini Burger With Fries (S$9) and Fish Fritters With Sautéed Vegetables (S$9).
+District 10’s special kid-friendly menu offers delicious options like Roasted Mini Chipolata With Fried Eggs And Fries (S$9), Black Angus Mini Burger With Fries (S$9) and Fish Fritters With Sauteed Vegetables (S$9).

 At PS.
 Cafe‘s outlet at Harding Road (Dempsey Hill), the soft lighting and relaxing music coupled with an unimpeded view of the surrounding greenery makes this restaurant the ideal place to hang out with your loved ones.